The Harp: How to Play the Thing, Part 4, or Uh Oh, Bending

 Continuing on the harp: there is only one bend in the 4-draw, to get the D-flat note.
 No bends in the 5-draw, and one bend in the 6-draw hole, to play the A-flat note.
 Now, every time you pick up the harp, practice those bends.
 They're not easy, but you will build on that technique and work on bending the notes in the other holes.
 Two good lessons on how to get started bending are from Liam Ward’s site: Harmonica Bending For Beginners (learntheharmonica.com) and Top 5 BENDING mistakes on harmonica (learntheharmonica.com).
 One small caution: where Liam says “we can bend holes 1-6 draw, and 7-10 blow,” ignore the statement about 7-10 blow.
 That is way advanced.

-One last last thing before we get to the Eleven Commandments: look at this diagram again, which first appeared here a few pages up:
+One last last thing before we get to the Twelve Commandments of how to play the harp: look at this diagram:

 You have probably noticed that every note in this lick, taken by Tomlin Leckie from a random Huey Lewis tune, is a draw note.
 But you have already figured out by now it is in the draw notes that blues music resides.
 You have realized that the bending of the notes occurs in the draw notes, on holes 1-6.
 Good.
 But this has a practical implication, as well: sometimes you are going to almost run out of breath as you play all those draw notes.
 Tomlin has a lesson in which you are going to play a lick from “The Gangster of Love” that has four consecutive triplets – twelve notes – of 2-draw, (https://www.tomlinharmonicalessons.com/how-to-play-gangster-of-love-part-12-accompanying-a-singer/) right here: